Welcome to today's edition of the Rush 24-7 podcast.

 It's a picture of Obama and Hillary sitting in the White House South Lawn Playground.

-Here, I'm going to zoom in on another ditto cam so you can see this thing.
+Here, I'm going to zoom in on it on the ditto cam so you can see this thing.

-But that's Obama there on the left with Mrs. Clinton behind the swing set there in a little picnic table there.
+But that's Obama there on the left with Mrs. Clinton behind the swing set.

-Another busy day at the White House is Mrs. Clinton, the Secretary of State discusses various things with the President Obama regarding the merchant marine organizers.
+Another busy day at the White House as Mrs. Clinton, the Secretary of State, discusses various things with President Obama regarding the Merchant Marine organizers.

 Here's this Reuters story.